 Turbidity Nephelometric turbidity units/ mg/l SS/ other appropriate unit Maintain appropriate turbidity to support the habitat Turbidity can significantly affect the quantity and quality of light reaching rooted and attached vegetation and can, therefore, impact on lake habitats.
 The settlement of higher loads of inorganic or organic material on lake vegetation communities may also have impacts on sensitive, delicate species.
 Turbidity can increase as a result of re-suspension of material within the lake, higher loads entering the lake, or eutrophication.
 Particulate loads from peatlands are the most likely sources of increased turbidity in lakes with the habitat.
 Turbidity measurement and interpretation is challenging.
-As a result, it is likely to be difficult to set habitat-specific targets for turbidity in lakes Transparency Metres Maintain appropriate Secchi transparency.
-There should be no decline in Secchi depth/transparency The water in Sessiagh is very clear (Roden et al., in prep.).
+As a result, it is likely to be difficult to set habitat-specific targets for turbidity in lakes Transparency Metres Maintain/restore appropriate Secchi transparency.
+There should be no decline in Secchi depth/transparency Roden et al. (in prep.) reported dark water in Kindrum and Secchi depth of 3m, while average Secchi depth was 2.2m from EPA 2013-15 data.
 Transparency relates to light penetration and, hence, to the depth of colonisation of vegetation.
 Roden et al. (in prep.) advised it is preferable to measure euphotic depth directly by observation, but noted that a decreasing trend in Secchi depth indicates declining water quality.
-Transparency can be affected by phytoplankton blooms, water colour and turbidity Attached algal biomass Algal cover Maintain/restore trace/ absent attached algal biomass (< 5% cover) Nutrient enrichment can favour epiphytic and epipelic algae that can out-compete the submerged vegetation.
+Transparency can be affected by phytoplankton blooms, water colour and turbidity Attached algal biomass Algal cover Maintain/restore trace/ absent attached algal biomass (<5% cover) Cladophora was recorded in deep water at Kindrum in 2002 and 2016, indicating eutrophication impacts (Roden et al., in prep.).
+Nutrient enrichment can favour epiphytic and epipelic algae that can outcompete the submerged vegetation.
 Roden et al. (in prep.) noted that occasional blooms of filamentous algae occur in 3130 lakes in the absence of excess nutrients, especially species of the orders Zygnematales or Oedogoniales, but that drifting masses of Cladophora species may indicate a decline in water quality.
-In general, the cover abundance of attached algae in lakes with 3130 should be trace/ absent (<5% cover) Fringing habitat: area and condition Hectares Maintain/restore the area and condition of fringing habitats necessary to support the natural structure and functioning of habitat 3130 The lake is surrounded by agricultural grassland, with some heath and woodland/scrub.
+In general, the cover abundance of attached algae in lakes with 3130 should be trace/ absent (<5% cover) Fringing habitat: area and condition Hectares Maintain/restore the area and condition of fringing habitats necessary to support the natural structure and functioning of lake habitat 3140 Kindrum has reed-beds (Phragmites australis, Schoenoplectus lacustris) and swamp (Cladium mariscus) and is fringed by fen, wet grassland and scrub, outcropping rock and dry grassland with wind-blown sand.
 Heterogeneous lake fringes with a range of natural and semi-natural habitats are preferable.
 Restoration or maintenance of open, species-rich fen, marsh and grassland can be particularly important.
 Fringing habitats along lakes intergrade with and support the structure and functions of the lake habitat.
 Equally, fringing wetland habitats are dependent on the lake, particularly its water levels, and support invertebrate and plant communities and species of high diversity and conservation concern.
 See also Mainstone et al. (2016)

-Conservation Objectives for: Sessiagh Lough SAC [000185]
+Conservation Objectives for: Kindrum Lough SAC [001151]